watchdog-wms/watchdog-wms-workflows/CONTRIBUTING.md

 2) Define one or more base directories as constants and define all absolute paths in the workflow relative to them (e.g. ${BASEDIR}/test1/file1.fasta).
 3) Use process blocks and file patterns to process replicates (e.g. <processFolder ... pattern="*_R[12].fastq.gz" />) .
 4) Use {}/()/[] to reference the absolute path to/absolute path to the parent folder of/name of the input file for a subtask created via a processFolder process block.
+5) Removing dependencies after running a workflow may lead to inconsistencies in re-runs and thus should always be avoided.
+Adding additional dependencies after running a workflow does not constitute a problem.

 ### Automatic tests on pull requests